Waldrop, Kathy Lynn Whitehead

-Kathy Lynn Whitehead Waldrop , 59, passed away on December 28, 2019, at Cornerstone Health and Rehabilitation Center in Corinth.
-Arrangements are incomplete and will be announced later by Ripley Funeral Home .
+TIPPAH COUNTY -- Kathy Lynn Whitehead Waldrop, 59, RESIDENT OF WALNUT, passed away Saturday, December 28, 2019, at Cornerstone Health & Rehabilitation Center in Corinth.
+Services will be on Wednesday, January 1 at 1 PM at Ripley Funeral Home.
+Visitation will be on Tuesday, December 31 at 5 PM at 8 PM at The Ripley Funeral Home.
+Burial will follow at County Line Cemetery near Walnut.

 Recommended for you